mongodb/specifications/source/retryable-writes/retryable-writes.rst

    running.
 In a write command where the client has requested retryable behavior, it is expressed by the top-level ``sessionId`` and ``txnNum`` fields.
-The ``sessionId`` component is the corresponding server session ID. which is an opaque BSON value defined in the Driver Session specification.
+The ``sessionId`` component is the corresponding server session ID. which is a BSON value defined in the Driver Session specification.
 The ``txnNum`` component is a monotonically increasing (per server session), positive 64-bit integer.

 ClientSession